DumfordJohn/Bot_Python/README.md

 # Bot_Python
-This is a custom bot made in python in collaboration with MCsocko
+This is a custom bot made in python